Adam Lambert: Early life and family

 Lambert was born in Indianapolis, Indiana, on January 29, 1982, to mother Leila, a dental hygienist; and father Eber Lambert, a program manager for Novatel Wireless.
-His father is of partial Norwegian descent and his mother is Jewish, with Romanian-Jewish roots.
+His father is of English, Norwegian, Irish, French, Danish, and German descent while his mother is Jewish, with Romanian-Jewish roots.
 Lambert was raised in his mother's religion.
 He has a younger brother, Neil.
 Shortly after his birth, his family moved to San Diego, California.

-Lambert began performing with Metropolitan Educational Theatre network (now MET2) from the age of nine.
+Lambert began performing with Metropolitan Educational Theatre network (now MET2) from the age of 9.
 A few years later, he began more intense acting and vocal coaching, continuing to perform with both MET2 and what was to become the Broadway Bound Youth Theatre Foundation, as he moved through Mesa Verde Middle School and then Mount Carmel High School.
 There, he became heavily involved with theater and choir, performed vocals with the school's jazz band, and competed in the local Air Bands competitions.
 He also appeared in local professional productions such as Hello, Dolly!, Camelot, The Music Man, Grease, Chess and Peter Pan, at venues such as The Starlight, The Lyceum and others.

 After graduating from high school in 2000, he attended California State University, Fullerton.
 His major was musical theater, but he withdrew from the program after five weeks to move to Los Angeles: "I just decided that what I really wanted to do was try to work in the real entertainment world.
 Life is all about taking risks to get what you want."